 Then you see it and it connects to you and opens you up.

-The most enriching part to the experience is of course to learn more about Native American culture with your experienced Native American guide.
+The most enriching part of the experience is of course learning more about Native American culture with your experienced Native American guide.

-We had a stunning white horse beside us and who even roamed around our campsite of a morning.
+We had a stunning white horse beside us, who even roamed around our campsite in the morning.
 And we had beautiful views of the mesas and buttes.

 A short walk from our RVs took us to this stunning Monument Valley view.

 Cecilia and Steven were very friendly and welcoming and accommodating.
 I loved chatting with them and soaking up their gentle, peaceful, Navajo spirit.
 We were right near the entrance to Monument Valley as well.

 We organized our Monument Valley tour and Navajo Taco dinner with them.

 3. Admire the View at Horseshoe Bend

 You’ve probably seen plenty of images of this famous bend in the Colorado River as it winds through Page in Arizona.
 It is spectacular and you only need a short amount of time.

 There isn’t much to do at Horseshoe Canyon itself, except gaze in wonder, although it depends on how many photos you want to take from multiple different angles.